frisoft/ateam/README.md

 It implements a ranking system of your open pull requests.

-Draft pull requests and pull requests with "WIP" label are excluded.
+Draft pull requests are excluded.

 Pull requests with in progress or failing tests are excluded as well unless you ask for them.